pr222/assignment-iot/Tutorial.md

 - [LiPo battery 3.7V 2200mAh](https://www.electrokit.com/produkt/batteri-lipo-18650-cell-3-7v-2200mah/) approximate cost: 5 EUR

 From the Arduino Explore IoT Kit these parts were used:
-- MKR WiFi 1010 board
+- Arduino MKR WiFi 1010
-- IoT Carrier
+- MKR IoT Carrier
-- USB-cable
+- Micro USB cable

+In the MKR IoT Carrier the HTS221 temperature and humidity sensor was used.
 >Explain all material that is needed.
 All sensors, where you bought them and their specifications.
 Please also provide pictures of what you have bought and are using.
 >- [ ] List of material
 >- [ ] What the different things (sensors, wires, controllers) do - short specifications